BEEF LIVER BALLS

 Dog Food manufacturers will always aim to have grains or vegetables as the highest ingredient in their pet food, as it is incredibly cheaper per kilo than meat for them to buy.
 So besides you feeding your puppy or kitten pellets how could they make grains or vegetables more palatable?

 A "two pan tests" assumes that greater consumption of one food over another is an indication of higher palatability, and so a more desirable commercial dog food (if you aim is to sell more dog food).
-Dog food manufactures now realise that measuring an animals response to a food in regard to smell, taste and texture are all important in getting them to eat more of their product.
+Dog food manufacturers now realize that measuring an animals response to a food in regard to smell, taste, and texture are all important in getting them to eat more of their product.
 So they can keep tweaking their artificial foods, over decades, to get a dog to eat what it would not eat in the wild.
 How many wild dogs eat grains, carrots or peas?
 None.

 "When presented with more than one food choice, cats first smell the foods and will preferentially consume the food with the most attractive odour, usually without tasting the less attractive food."